Joseph McKenna (wrestler)

-Joseph Christopher McKenna (born August 3, 1995 in Towaco, New Jersey) is an American freestyle wrestler and graduated folkstyle wrestler who competes internationally at 65 kilograms and formerly competed collegiately at 141 pounds.
-In freestyle, he is a two-time and reigning Pan American Continental champion, claimed a bronze medal from the 2017 U23 World Championships, was the 2018 US Open National Champion (medalist at '20 and '19 US Senior Nationals), the runner–up at the 2020 US Olympic Team Trials and 2021 US World Team Trials and was also the 2014 Junior World Championship runner–up.
-As a folkstyle wrestler, he was a three–time NCAA Division I All-American (runner–up in 2019), two–time Big Ten Conference champion and two–time Pac-12 Conference champion for the Ohio State Buckeyes (two–time AA and two–time B1G champion) and the Stanford Cardinal (AA and two–time Pac-12 Conference champion).
+Joseph Christopher McKenna (born August 3, 1995) is an American freestyle and graduated folkstyle wrestler who competes at 65 kilograms.
+In freestyle, he is a two-time Pan American Continental champion, multiple-time Grand Prix medalist, and a U23 World medalist and US National champion.

+As a folkstyle wrestler, he was a three-time NCAA Division I All-American, twice out of Ohio State University and once out of Stanford University.

 Folkstyle career

 High school

-McKenna attended Blair Academy, noted for its wrestling program, in his native New Jersey.
-During his time as a high schooler, he went on to rack up three Prep National titles while claiming multiple titles from prestigious tournaments such as the Beast of the East and Ironman.
+Born in Ridgewood, New Jersey, and raised in the Towaco section of Montville, McKenna attended Blair Academy, noted for its wrestling program, in his native New Jersey.
+During his time as a high schooler, he went on to rack up three Prep National titles while claiming multiple titles from tournaments such as the Beast of the East and Ironman.
 McKenna was the team captain during his last two years.
 He also competed at Who's Number One in 2013, falling to eventual Penn State great Jason Nolf.
 Going into his junior year (November 2013), McKenna committed to the Stanford Cardinal.

 College

 Stanford University

-After redshirting during the 2014–15 season, McKenna posted big success during his freshman year, going 19–2 during regular season with top–ranked Dean Heil being the only to beat him during this period of time.
+After redshirting during the 2014–15 season, McKenna was 19–2 during his freshman year during regular season, with top–ranked Dean Heil being the only to beat him during this period of time.
 The second–ranked wrestler in the country, McKenna claimed the Pac-12 Conference title and placed third at the NCAAs, only losing to Bryce Meredith in the latter and bouncing back to beat Anthony Ashnault in his last match of the season.
 After the season, McKenna was named the Pac-12 Freshman of the Year.

-As a sophomore (2016–17), McKenna posted an outstanding 26–1 record during regular season, and after claiming his second straight conference title, he was upset and failed to place at the NCAAs.
+As a sophomore (2016–17), McKenna posted a 26–1 record during regular season, and after claiming his second straight conference title, he was upset and failed to place at the NCAAs.